mjosaarinen/lwaes_isa/README.md

 [bitmanip.h](bitmanip.h).
 These are almost directly lifted from the current draft specification.
 The instructions relevant to GCM are the Carry-Less Multiply instructions `CMUL[H][W]` and also the Generalized Reverse `GREV[W]`.
-The `[W]` suffix indicates a 64-bit word size variant that is available only in RV64.
+The `[W]` suffix indicates a 32-bit word size variant that is available only in RV64 and is not used here.

 The low-level functions that use these instructions are emulated by [rv32_ghash.c](rv32_ghash.c) and [rv64_ghash.c](rv64_ghash.c).